nucypher/nucypher/docs/source/support/faq.rst

 Q: How do I maximize the inflation-based rewards I will receive?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    * Lock your stake for a year or more - stakes with tokens locked for a year or more will be afforded the maximum time coefficient for the calculation of inflation rewards - see `Ursula Generates Staking Rewards <https://docs.nucypher.com/en/latest/architecture/contracts.html#ursula-generates-staking-rewards>`_
+    * Lock your stake for a year or more - stakes with tokens locked for a year or more will be afforded the maximum time coefficient for the calculation of inflation rewards - see :ref:`ursula-generates-staking-rewards`.
     * Enable :ref:`sub-stake-restaking` to relock inflation rewards and increase your stake size and consequently your proportion of future inflation rewards
     * Disable :ref:`sub-stake-winddown` to maintain locked stake duration